davidralphlewis/binaryephemera/_notes/Getting Things Done.md

 5. Keep a someday/maybe list
 6. Run a [[Weekly Review]] regularly.

-(I haven’t actually read it but have digested numerous summaries.)
+(I haven't actually read it but have digested numerous summaries.)

 This is fine by itself.
 Writing every task down in a [[brain dump]] helps clear your mind, and is a good example of the [[Extended Mind]] theory.
 Checking on them regularly is also a good idea.
 I do both all the time.